KoduruBhargav/quizApp/README.md

-This Project is completely frontend, no backend is used.
+Quiz Application Project is based on frontend, no backend is used.